FluffyMaguro/AoE4_Overlay/README.md

 # How to use

-* Download and extract archive
+* Download and extract the archive
 * Run `AoE4_Overlay.exe`
 * Find your profile by entering your profile_id, steam_id or player name
 * Set up the hotkey for showing/hiding overlay